 Caution: Pregnancy and overuse can cause stomach upset, due to high tannin levels.

-Called Mountain Driftwood due to grey color of wood/bark as it ages.
-Decay resistant; ages very slowly.
+Called Mountain Driftwood due to its grey color of wood/bark as it ages.
+The wood is decay resistant.
+Ages very slowly.

 Bearberry (Uva-ursi, Arctostaphylus uva-ursi) is a third member of the heath family of Manzanita, is also good for urinary tract infections (UTI’s) and uterine cramping.